 Our service begins with a careful internal and external inspection of your tire by one of our experts to determine the cause and extent of any damage.
 This allows us to determine if your tire can be repaired, or will need to be replaced.

-If your flat tire, run-flat tire, or underinflated tire is fixable, we’ll repair it in accordance with the U.S. Tire Manufacturers Association (USTMA) guidelines at no cost to you by properly plugging or patching any punctures from the inside.
+If your flat tire, run-flat tire, or underinflated tire is fixable, we’ll repair it in accordance with the U.S. Tire Manufacturers Association (USTMA) guidelines by properly plugging or patching any punctures from the inside.

 If your tire can’t be repaired, we’ll let you know that it's time to buy a new tire.
 Should you choose to purchase with Just Tires, we'll help you find a quality new one suited to your needs.
 We’ll also rebalance your tires, and if necessary, reactivate your tire pressure monitoring system.